venkatesh-r96/Structured-Data-Assignment/README.md

 # Structured-Data-Assignment
 Problem -1
-Description: The dataset contains a comprehensive collection of electronic health records belonging to patients who have been diagnosed with a specific disease.
+Description: The dataset contains a comprehensive collection of electronic. health records belonging to patients who have been diagnosed with a specific disease.
  Result:
 * If we create columns in date wise , it will give the more accurate predictions.